 Areas of Expertise & Civic Involvements

-Castañeda’s areas of expertise include migrant health, constructions of citizenship, and how policy and legal institutions shape everyday experiences of immigrant communities.
-Recent studies examine 1) mixed-status families in the Rio Grande Valley of Texas; 2) the effects of the Affordable Care Act on immigrant communities; and 3) immigrant youth movements and experiences of Deferred Action for Childhood Arrivals (DACA) recipients in Texas and Florida; and 4) Central American transit migration in Mexico.
-Castañeda has worked with community organizations including La Union del Pueblo Entero (LUPE), founded in 1989 by labor rights activist César Chávez in south Texas.
-She also supports and collaborates with other immigrant rights organizations in Texas, Arizona, and Florida.
+Castañeda’s areas of expertise include migration, citizenship, health policy, and how legal institutions shape everyday experiences of immigrant communities.
+Recent studies examine 1) mixed-status immigrant families; 2) U.S./Mexico border enforcement and regional borderlands issues; 3) the effects of the Affordable Care Act on immigrant communities; 4) immigrant youth movements and experiences of Deferred Action for Childhood Arrivals (DACA) recipients in Texas and Florida; and 5) transit migration in Mexico.
+Castañeda has worked with community organizations including United We Dream, Florida Immigrant Coalition (FLIC), and La Union del Pueblo Entero (LUPE), founded by labor rights activist Cêsar Chávez in south Texas.

 Documents everyday experiences of individuals and families across the U.S. as they attempted to access coverage and care in the five years following the passage of the ACA.
 It argues that while the Affordable Care Act succeeded in expanding access to care, it did so unevenly, ultimately also generating inequality and stratification.